mabdullahsoyturk/HPC-Paper-Notes/A-Study-of-Persistent-Threads-Style-GPU-Programming-for-GPGPU-Workloads/README.md

 * Threads within each block allowed to communicate and share data at runtime via **L1 cache/shared memory or registers**.
 * Multiple thread blocks being scheduled onto each SM simultaneously, and each block **operating independently**.
 * The switching of blocks is managed entirely by a **hardware scheduler**.

+## Core Limitations of GPGPU Programming
+1. Host-Device Interface:
+* **Master-slave processing**:

+Argument in the paper: Only the host processor has the ability to issue commands for data movement, synchronization and execution on the device outside of a kernel.

+Current Situation: This still holds.

+* **Kernel size**:

+Argument in the paper: The dimensions of a block and the number of blocks per kernel invocation are passed as launch config.

+Current Situation: This still holds.

+2. Device-side Properties:
+* **Lifetime of a block**:

+Argument in the paper:

 ### Persistent Threads Programming Style
 * The developer’s view is that threads are active for the **entire duration** of a kernel. (in Non-PT, as blocks run to completion, threads corresponding to these blocks are “retired”, while a batch of threads are “launched” as new blocks are scheduled onto the SM)